 - All pupils have an equal opportunity to engage in the curriculum. - All pupils follow the expected behaviour policy as appropriate for their specific needs (see Behaviour and Anti-Bullying Policy) or follow guidance and support from outside agencies where appropriate.

 c.
 Accessible

-• An accessible curriculum is provided for all individual pupil needs a.
-Governors/ SEND Governor
+• An accessible curriculum is provided for all individual pupil needs.